frnmst/python-training/algorithms/README.md

   ancestor of u.
 If that is the case we found a cycle.
   Due to iomplementation choices the code presented in this class takes more time than O(V). *This implementation needs anyhow to be verified.*

+- The `SccGraph` class implements an algorithm to copute the strongly connected components of a graph.
+This algorithm runs DFS twice, first on the input graph, then on its transposed.
+In the second case, vertices in the main `for` loop are examined according to the finishing time attribute of each vertex.
+Once this second run has completed, each resulting DF tree corresponds to a SCC (Strongly Connected Component).
+This algorithm is similar to the Kosaraju algorithm.
+To print each tree we examine each vertex and we access its parent attribute until we find the *parent* (the vertex who's parent attribute is NIL).
+We place the vertex in a list which is part of a set of lists.
+Each list represents a SCC.
+Vertices belonging to the *parent* vertex are placed in the same list.
+Finally we remove all empty lists, and we obtain all SCCs of the input graph. *Although this implementation has given the same results on paper, for the example on the CLRS, it needs anyhow to be verified.*

 ## License